athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Abomination Vaults/Dragon's Blood Puffball.md

 abilities_mid:
   - name: ""
   - name: "Spore Explosion"
-    desc: "  When the dragon's blood puffball dies, it explodes, dealing 7d8 poison damage to each creature in a 20-foot emanation (DC 26 Fortitude check save)."
+    desc: "  When the dragon's blood puffball dies, it explodes, dealing 7d8 poison damage to each creature in a @Template[emanation|distance:20] (DC 26 Fortitude check save)."

 attacks:
   - name: ""